 It may look simple enough, but helping your baby latch on properly takes practice for mummy and baby.
 If you think your baby is not getting enough breastmilk, Dr Newman says the first step is to improve your little one’s latch.

 “It’s important that the mother know when the baby is getting milk rather than just ‘nibbling’ at the breast.
 When the baby is not drinking much, using compression can help,” he advises.

 Breast compression means squeezing your breast while the baby is sucking but not drinking.
 It’s like hand-expressing milk into the baby’s mouth.

 If you are struggling with getting your baby to latch on, please consult your paediatrician, or a lactation consultant/nurse without delay, as they can guide you with the correct techniques.

-Some babies have tongue tie, meaning the lingual frenulum — the piece of skin that attaches the tongue to the bottom of the mouth — is too thick or too short.
-This interferes with the movement of the tongue, making it hard for baby to breastfeed.
+Some babies have tongue-tie, meaning the lingual frenulum.
+It’s the piece of skin that attaches the tongue to the bottom of the mouth.
+Is it too thick or too short?
+This interferes with the movement of the tongue, making it hard for the baby to breastfeed.

 A clue to watch out for that may indicate he has this condition is if the tip of his tongue curls under when he cries with his mouth open.

 If you suspect your baby has tongue-tie, mention this to your paediatrician or lactation consultant, who can check.
-The remedy for this condition is a quick clipping of the frenulum by a doctor.
+The remedy for this condition is a doctor’s quick clipping of the frenulum.

-Tongue-tie is more of a problem for breastfed babies rather than bottle-fed ones, as the latter use their tongue less to get milk from the bottle.
+Tongue-tie is more of a problem for breastfed babies than bottle-fed ones, as the latter use their tongues to get milk from the bottle.
 This might help in having normal weight gain in newborns.